- Incapacitation: The dance hinders the victims' action or renders them helpless.

 - Scandinavian elves are capable of dancing a man to death.

 - Slavic mythology has a rusalka, a water-nymph.
-Also known as a wili (see Giselle below).
+Also known as a wili.

-- There was an episode of Dinosaurs in which the son is involuntarily doing the mating dance anytime he is around a girl he liked.
+- There is an episode of Dinosaurs in which Robbie is involuntarily doing the mating dance anytime he is around a girl he likes.

 - Grigs can play a tune on their fiddles that causes other creatures to dance uncontrollably.

-- Basic D&D monsters included the Tarantula, a Giant Spider whose venomous bite would cause the victim to dance incontrollably.
+- Basic D&D monsters includes the tarantella, a Giant Spider whose venomous bite would cause the victim to dance uncontrollably.